Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Introduction

 \section{Introduction}

-In the financial market, each type of investment fund, such as UCITS\footnote{UCITS (Undertakings for the Collective Investment in Transferable Securities) funds) refers to a regulatory framework that allows for the sale of cross-Europe mutual funds.}, is presented to clients through one or more financial documents (such as KIIDs --- Key Investor Information Document --- and prospectuses).
-Before these documents are made publicly available, they are submitted to national financial regulators, which check their compliance with the content requirements prescribed by relevant national and international laws.
-Content requirements specify the different information types that must be included in documents; in this work we will consider the content requirements of financial documents, also called \emph{financial content requirements}.
-For example, the following article of the Luxembourgish law~\cite{cssf2010the} ``\emph{the frequency of the calculation of issue prices (should be presented)}'' prescribes the inclusion of the information related to ``issue price'' in the prospectuses of UCITS funds.
+In the financial market, each type of investment fund, such as UCITS\footnote{UCITS (Undertakings for the Collective Investment in Transferable Securities funds) refers to a regulatory framework that allows for the sale of cross-Europe mutual funds.}, is presented to clients through one or more financial documents (such as KIIDs --- Key Investor Information Document --- and prospectuses).
+Before these documents are made publicly available, they are submitted to national financial regulators, who check their compliance with the \emph{content requirements} prescribed by relevant national and international laws.

+The concept of ``content requirement (found in the law)'' has been recently proposed by \citet{ceci2024defining}, who define content requirements found in the law as ``\emph{deontic rules} requiring that some information is contained within an official document''.
+In this work, we adopt the same definition, and consider the content requirements of financial documents, also called \emph{financial content requirements}.
+For example, the following article of a national law regulating financial market~\cite{cssf2010the} ``\emph{the frequency of the calculation of issue prices (should be presented)}'' prescribes the inclusion of the information related to ``issue price'' in the prospectuses of UCITS funds.